vkuttyp/mysite/docs/content/en/index.md

 ::u-page-hero
 #title
 Write beautiful docs with Markdown Edited in VSCode 4th time.
 I hope this will work.
+This is from mysite

 #description
 Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box. :br Docus brings the best of the Nuxt ecosystem.